 Solder A soft metal alloy in wire form which melts forming a bond between two pieces of metal.
 The standard for brass soldering used to be 60%tin 40%lead, but nowadays lead-free solders are encouraged as safer.
 Other metals need other more expensive types of solder (e.g. Carrs No 179 for aluminium).
 Silver solder can be used between brass and steel.
 There are solders with built-in flux .. but I’ve always had better results using a separate flux.
 Obtainable Maplin; 4D modelshop Price e.g. c.20-100g £2-4

 Welded wire mesh Available in different gauges though most common has 12x12mm squares.
 Galvanised iron wire, welded firmly at each intersection.
 Because the surface is roughened PVA will ‘stick’ to it.
 Can be bent into shapes but, as a sheet, not as mouldable as impression mesh.
 Wire snippers needed to cut.
-Obtainable B&Q; Wilko; Price 600x900mm sheet c.£6.42, or roll (900mm x 6metres) £28 at B&Q or as Wilko ‘Get Gardening’ Cage Mesh (600x1500mm) £3.00.
+Obtainable B&Q; Wilko; Price 600x900mm sheet c.£6, or roll (900mm x 6metres) £26 at B&Q; Wilko ‘Get Gardening’ Cage Mesh (600x1500mm) £3.00; 600x900mm sheet £3.99 from Wickes.
 Other quantities sometimes available.